Boris Mints Institute

-The Boris Mints Institute at Tel Aviv University is an entity promoting research and planning, founded by Dr Boris Mints.
+The Boris Mints Institute at Tel Aviv University is an entity promoting research and planning, founded by Boris Mints.

+History

-The Boris Mints Institute was established in 2016 at the Gershon H. Gordon Faculty of Social Sciences, and has already held several academic events and conferences and extended significant support for researching projects in Food Security, Renewable Energy and Conflict Resolution.
+The Boris Mints Institute was established in 2016 at the Gershon H. Gordon Faculty of Social Sciences, and has already held several academic events, conferences, and extended significant support for research projects in food security, renewable energy, and conflict resolution.

-The Institute operates through five research labs:
+The Institute operates five research labs: